MenashayAu/gravityforms-repeater/README.md

 Pull requests are welcome.
-Note that if you work with Gravity PDF changes are also required in the code of Gravity PDF (pull request to the Gravity PDF submitted already).
+Note that if you work with Gravity PDF changes are also required in the code of Gravity PDF.
 See the end of this document.

 ![](/assets/icon-256x256.png?raw=true)
 # Gravity Forms Repeater Add-On